My Cake School

 Chocolate Covered Strawberry Cake Recipe by MyCakeSchool.com- Spreading a thin ganache glaze.

-After spreading a thin layer of ganache, I piped additional strawberry buttercream on top, and gently smoothed over it with my spatula.
+Then, I piped additional strawberry buttercream on top, and gently smoothed over it with my spatula.
+(Another great option would be whipped cream).

 How to Apply a Ganache Drip to the Cake